- Programs & Services

 CRLT GSI Guidebook: Preparing to Teach

-These sections of CRLT's Guidebook for New Graduate Student Instructors include a vareity of resrouces to help with syllabus construction.
+These sections of CRLT's Guidebook for New Graduate Student Instructors include a variety of resources to help with syllabus construction.
 The first is a brief discussion of the purposes of a syllabus and important items and policies to include.
-The other three include examples drawn from the various settings in which GSI teach.
+The other three include examples drawn from the various settings in which GSIs teach.

 - Creating Your Syllabus (pdf)